Arts & Sciences Combined Degree Programs

 Pass/No Pass Privilege

-The College of Arts and Sciences adheres to the University regulations for the Pass/No Pass (P/N) privilege with the following additional regulations:
+College of Arts and Sciences policy on the Pass/No Pass (P/N) privilege:

-• Pass/No Pass hours can count toward fulfillment of University ACE requirements and college distribution requirements up to the 24-hour maximum.
+• Pass hours can count toward fulfillment of University ACE requirements and college distribution requirements up to the 24-hour maximum.

 Grading Appeals